muhammadnaqdi/ankid/README.md

 DONE
 ```

-Then
+Then:

 ```shell
 cat words.txt | python3 ankid.py
 ```

-It is also possible to use the script with `rlwrap` to get a REPL-like experience
+It is also possible to use the script with `rlwrap` to get a REPL-like experience:

 ```shell
 rlwrap python3 ankid.py